Watch this 90 second clip to get a glance at what we do.

 Later, in 2001, she discovered Applied Scholastics (TM) teacher training and did rigorous, full-time condensed training of over 3,000 hours, over the course of two years as well as continuing education since that time.
 She continues to educate herself in music and music education every year to keep up with modern effective teaching trends.
 Antoinette’s studies in the humanities as well as her comprehensive progressive education training has enabled her to help hundreds of students begin their violin journey on solid footing, both in Atlanta (starting in 2009) and in NYC.
 Having cleared away any blocks to learning and teaching, Antoinette spent the next several years making up for lost time, filling in gaps in her music theory knowledge so woefully left out of the most common schools of undergrad violin training.
 This only served to fan the flame of her growing desire to start the new generation of violinists off on the right foot.
 It soon became a passion to find the most effective, most efficient, and importantly, the most rewarding path to learning violin.
 Streamlined pedagogy became a new passion.
 In 2011 she founded the NYC Violin Studio and has enjoyed watching her students grow and perform with each other.

 “You can have an excellent violinist, who isn’t a very good teacher.
-It’s hard to break things down to square one coming from a very advanced level, and many professional violinists don’t have the patience to watch an adult slowly but surely get his or her grounding in violin.
+It’s hard to break things down to square one.
+Most professional violinists don’t have the patience.

 “My life’s passion is bringing the joy of violin to somebody’s life.
-I love my job because I love helping people, I love listening and I love pointing out someone’s strengths and accomplishments.
-Down the line, they start noticing it too.”
+I love my job because pointing out someone’s strengths.”

 – Antoinette Ady